piyush-doke/image-caption-generator/README.md

 ## Description

-An LSTM network conditioned over Inception v3 for predicting image captions.
-The overall architecture can be divied into seprate sections, namely the encoder and decoder modules.
-The encoder consists of Inception v3.
-Whereas the decoder module
+The overall architecture is divied into main modules, namely the encoder and the decoder.
+The encoder consists of Inception v3 without its last layer, whereas the decoder consists of the actual RNN text generator with a fully connected layer applied before it that transforms image features produced by Inveption v3 to the inital state of the RNN.
+This conditioning is done specifically as the problem requires generating captions for images.

 The images below show some captions our model has predicted.
 <img src="/sample_images/cmb.png" width="400"> | <img src="/sample_images/non_cmb.png" width="400">